A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 Medical Uncertainty: How does AI balance aggressive vs. conservative treatment approaches?

-AI decision-making relies on statistical probabilities, which may not fully consider individual patient contexts, so it may not be appropriate to recommend conservative versus aggressive treatments based solely on AI assessments.
-Standards that ensure clinicians integrate AI-generated recommendations with comprehensive patient-specific clinical judgment help balance statistical risk with patient values and individual circumstances, like family history.
+AI decision-making relies on statistical probabilities, which may not fully consider individual patient contexts.
+As such, it may not be appropriate to recommend conservative versus aggressive treatments based solely on AI assessments.
+Policies that ensure clinicians integrate AI-generated recommendations with comprehensive patient-specific clinical judgment can facilitate patient-centered care, such as balancing statistical risk with patient values, preferences and circumstances, including lifestyle and family history.

 Patient Autonomy: Should patients have the right to opt out of AI-influenced decision-making?

-Policies that explicitly grant patients the right to be informed about AI’s influence on their healthcare and to refuse AI involvement preserve patient autonomy and reinforce trust in healthcare providers.
-However, as AI-based tools and processes become integrated into healthcare delivery, and as expectations regarding AI’s involvement change, opt-out option may gradually become more difficult and less necessary to implement.
+Policies that explicitly grant patients the right to be informed about AI’s influence on their healthcare, thereby allowing for informed consent or refusal, preserve patient autonomy and reinforce trust in healthcare providers.
+This is crucial as AI-based tools and processes become integrated into healthcare delivery, and as expectations regarding AI’s involvement change, given that opt-out options may gradually become more difficult and less necessary to implement.

 A few days later, Mrs. Jones receives a letter from her insurance company: